 You can get around some parts of The Algarve without a car – particularly along the coast.

-If that’s not practical, Lagos is the easiest destination as there are plenty of hotels in the centre of town, with many stunning beaches in easy walking distance.
+If that’s not practical, Lagos is the easiest destination to base yourself in as there are plenty of hotels in the centre of town, with many stunning beaches in easy walking distance.
 It’s a great place to discover.

 Suggested Stays in the Algarve